joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TOINSERT mccaslin photo

-An hour later, Kyle Clark posted this image on Twitter.
+About an hour later, I came across this image on Twitter.
 The house on fire was about 100 yards from ours, up wind.

 But we never did see any images from inside our neighborhood.